dsacl3-2018/dsacl3-2018.github.io/index.md

 ### Goals

-By the end of the course you can:
+By the end of the course you will be able to:

   * Write programs to query directed and undirected graphs, such as:
     - Are two vertices connected?